miguelangel-nubla/ipv6ddns/README.md

 Unfortunately yes.
 That is not a great idea.
 Aside from the inconvenience of forking and using your own container images, there will be systems that you will not be able to modify.
 Think about a device on your network that has no way of running a custom executable, like an appliance, or an IP camera.

-Wouldn't it be nice to have a utility anywhere on your network that detects the IPv6 of your desired hosts, identifies when they change, and updates the relevant DNS records accordingly?
+Wouldn't it be nice to have a single instance of a "DNS updater" anywhere on your network that detects the IPv6 of your desired hosts, identifies when they change, and updates the relevant DNS records accordingly?

 ## The solution
 This utility scans the network for the IPv6s of the hosts you want to expose, identified by their MAC address, and updates the corresponding DNS records automatically.

-This works for _all your network_, having the configuration and your credentials in a single place.
+This works for **_all your network_**, having the configuration and your credentials in a single place.

 ---